-- (9)(8) Notwithstanding the person's age or any exemptions provided in s.
-327.395, any person delivering instruction regarding the safe operation of vessels or hands-on pre-rental or pre-ride instruction in accordance with subsection (3) must have successfully completed a boating safety education course approved by the National Association of State Boating Law Administrators and this state. - (10) To enhance enforcement efforts, the commission may enter into agreements with qualified contractors to perform inspections of liveries to ensure compliance with this section.
-Inspections may be performed by an authorized agent working under the supervision of a qualified contractor.
-The qualified contractor shall provide a copy of a written, signed inspection report to the livery upon completion of the inspection and to the commission within 30 days after the inspection.
-The commission may develop the contents of the inspection report.
+(9)(8) Notwithstanding the person's age or any exemptions provided in s.
+327.395, any person delivering instruction regarding the safe operation of vessels or hands-on/ pre-rental or pre-ride instruction in accordance with subsection (3) must have successfully completed a boating safety education course approved by the National Association of State Boating Law Administrators and this state.

-- (11) (9) If a vessel rented or leased by a livery is involved in an accident, the livery must report the accident to the division. - (12)(10) A livery shall make its facilities and records available for inspection upon request by law enforcement or an authorized agent of the commission pursuant to subsection (10) no later than 24 hours after receiving notice from law enforcement or an authorized agent of the commission. - (13)(a)(11)(a) Any person convicted of violating this section, other than subsection (2), who has not been convicted of a violation of this section within the past 3 years commits a misdemeanor of the second degree, punishable as provided in s.
+(10)(9) If a vessel rented or leased by a livery is involved in an accident, the livery must report the accident to the division.

+$\underline{(11)}$ (10) A livery shall make its facilities and records available for inspection upon request by law enforcement no later than 24 hours after receiving notice from law enforcement.

+(12)(a)(11)(a) Any person convicted of violating this section, other than subsection (2), who has not been convicted of a violation of this section within the past 3 years commits a misdemeanor of the second degree, punishable as provided in s.
 775.082 or s.
+775.083.

-775.083. - (b) Unless the stricter penalties in paragraph (c) apply, a person who violates this section, other than subsection (2), within 3 years after a previous conviction of a violation of this section commits a misdemeanor of the first degree, punishable as provided in s.
+(b) Unless the stricter penalties in paragraph (c) apply, a person who violates this section, other than subsection (2), within 3 years after a previous conviction of a violation of this section commits a misdemeanor of the first degree, punishable as provided in s.
 775.082 or s.
-775.083, with a minimum mandatory fine of \$500. - (c) A person who violates this section, other than subsection (2), within 5 years after two previous convictions for a violation of this section commits a misdemeanor of the first degree, punishable as provided in s.
+775.083, with a minimum mandatory fine of \$500.

+- (c) A person who violates this section, other than subsection (2), within 5 years after two previous convictions for a violation of this section commits a misdemeanor of the first degree, punishable as provided in s.
 775.082 or s.
-775.083, with a minimum mandatory fine of \$1,000.

-(14)(12) A person who commits more than one violation of this section, other than subsection (2), within a 3-year period may not act as a livery during a 90-day period immediately after being charged with that violation.
+775.083, with a minimum mandatory fine of \$1,000. - (13)(12) A person who commits more than one violation of this section, other than subsection (2), within a 3-year period may not act as a livery during a 90-day period immediately after being charged with that violation.
 The commission may revoke or refuse to issue a permit under subsection (2) based on repeated violations of this section.